 Lindenwood University’s Bachelor of Science in Information Technology program explores a wide range of fundamental concepts and techniques to help you excel in the field of Information Technology.
 Our program helps you develop skills in accessing, building, and managing computer networks.

 Our IT degree program allows you to customize your curriculum by choosing an area of emphasis and elective courses.
 By choosing the Networking degree emphasis, you’ll be introduced to a variety of computer networks and operating systems while exploring the fundamentals of cloud computing, data center virtualization, network management, and more.

-The Information Technology (BS) with emphasis in Networking is offered in traditional, hybrid, and online formats.
+The Information Technology (BS) with emphasis in Networking courses are offered in 8-week traditional, hybrid, and online formats.

 Degree Advantages for a BS in Information Technology with an emphasis in Networking

 Every faculty member in the undergraduate information technology program has experience both as an instructor and as an IT professional.
 You will benefit from their knowledge of information technology as it relates to the business world.
 In addition to learning from your instructor, you will also benefit greatly from the professional experiences and opportunities shared among classmates.

 Earning an Information Technology Degree

 To ensure academic success, you will work with an advisor to determine an appropriate sequence of courses.
 Other professional academic resources, including career services and free on-campus and online tutoring, are available.
 Our admissions counselors can help you navigate the financial aid options that are available to you as a Lindenwood University student.